A case study of intersections on blowups of the moduli of curves: Intersections on toric varieties

 The theorem holds for arbitrary toric $Y$, but the non-equivariant Chow cohomology is more delicate.
 An answer is known in the complete case.
 Let $\Sigma^{(k)}$ be the cones in $\Sigma$ of codimension $k$.

 \begin{definition} An integer valued function $c$ on $\Sigma^{(k)}$ is \textit{balanced} if it satisfies the relation

-where $\tau$ is a cone of codimension $k+1$ and the vector $n_{\sigma,\tau}$ is the generator of the lattice of $\sigma$ relative to that of $\tau$.
+is satisfied for all cones $\tau$ of dimension $k+1$, and the vector $n_{\sigma,\tau}$ is the generator of the lattice of $\sigma$ relative to that of $\tau$.
 A balanced function of this form is a \textit{Minkowski weight} of codimension $k$. \end{definition}

 The Minkowski weights of a fixed codimension form a group.
 The direct sum of the groups admits a ring structure, described in~\cite{FS97}.
 Fulton and Sturmfels prove the following theorem.

 \begin{theorem}[Fulton--Sturmfels] The operational Chow cohomology ring of $Y$ is naturally isomorphic to the ring $\mathsf{MW}(\Sigma)$ of Minkowski weights on $\Sigma$. \end{theorem}